 The Dos and Don’ts of Stock Trading

 Rely on your own homework: collect as much information as possible on the stock you want to invest in.
-Don’t hesitate to contact the company and inquire from their Investor Relation Department their earnings, product details, and other relevant information.
+Don’t hesitate to contact the company and inquire from their Investor Relation Department about their earnings, product details, and other relevant information.

-- Investigate the Company before committing your money.
+- Investigate the company before committing your money.
 This will increase your chances of getting your investment call right.